When Did BC Join Canada? Unpacking British Columbia's Path to Confederation

 The Pre-Confederation Landscape: A Land of Promise and Challenges

 The possibility of joining a larger political entity like the newly formed Dominion of Canada offered a tantalizing prospect: access to capital, infrastructure development, and the protection of a larger, more powerful government.
-However, significant obstacles remained.
+That said, significant obstacles remained.
 British Columbians were fiercely independent, and deeply wary of being absorbed into a distant, potentially unsympathetic federal government.
 The dominant sentiment was one of cautious optimism, if not outright skepticism.

 Key Players and Their Motivations: Shaping the Narrative

 The federal government in Ottawa, under the leadership of Prime Minister John A. Macdonald, was keen to bring British Columbia into Confederation.
 Expanding the Dominion westward was a crucial part of his vision for a strong and unified Canada.
 Macdonald’s government understood the strategic importance of controlling the Pacific coast and securing access to the vast resources of British Columbia.
-However, securing British Columbia’s agreement required significant concessions.
+Still, securing British Columbia’s agreement required significant concessions.

 The Negotiations: A Balancing Act of Promises and Concerns